-Simple Living means different things to different people.
+Simple steps towards a simple living lifestyle means different things to different people.

-Some may associate simple living with just having less to do, or just taking action when necessary without extra stress.
+Some may associate simple living with just having less to do, or the need to take action when things get out of control.

-While others may have visions of a minimalist life allowing only for essentials.
+While others may have visions of a minimalist life allowing only for strict essentials.

-I personally think there is a middle ground and no 1 perfect path for everyone, as we are all different!
+I personally think there is a middle ground and not one size fits all paths.

 Keep in mind that by doing less you’ll actually get more done.